Monday Night Sits

 Many people, especially busy urban dwellers, feel overwhelmed and undernourished.
 They struggle alone with their challenges, and are only rarely able to discuss – let alone practice – deep matters of belonging and connection and embodiment.
 The vision of The Consciousness Explorers Club (CEC) is to provide a fun and accessible venue where people can discuss these things as they emerge from perspective-altering spiritual and psychological and social practices.
 Our members go on mind-body adventures – together and independently – and then share their insights and discoveries and inspiration with the community.

-So: we meet Monday nights at Octopus Garden Holistic Health Centre at 7:30pm – sharp.
+So: we meet Monday nights at Mosaic Yoga Studio at 7:30pm – sharp.
+Drop in, no advanced booking or RSVP required.
 Cost is $10-20 sliding scale to cover space, teaching and programming.

 To see past meditations, click here.

 - Part one is 35-minutes of guided sitting meditation practice with time for sharing (from 7:30 – 8:30pm)